ddigeronimo/least/README.md

     $ cargo build

 ## Usage
-After building, the file will be located at `{installLocation}least/target/release/least`.
-(Once file loading is implemented) Open a file with `$ least {filename}`.
-Make sure to set the file as executable, set the permissions as needed, and add the file to your path (consider copying it to a `~/bin` directory).
+After building, the executable will be located at `{installLocation}least/target/release/least`.
+(Once file loading is implemented) Open a text file with `$ least {filename}`.
+Make sure to set least as executable, set its permissions as needed, and add it to your path (consider copying it to a `~/bin` directory).

 ## Implemented Features
 - Controls: